luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 # Conclusion

-We can create classifiers that predict surival with an accuracy > .8.
+We can create classifiers that predict survival with an accuracy > .8.

 # Submission